adskinner/portfolio/_drafts/2019-03-09-Allison-SEO-Basics-Series-Pt-1.md

 >Now you likely have an idea of whether it’ll be hard or easy to have SEO success for your business.

-**For those that will have an easier time with SEO**, I suggest you read Part 2: On Page SEO Basics.
-Applying these basics will set-up a foundation for your SEO that will likely give you the success you are looking for.
+**For those that will have an easier time with SEO**, good for you!
+To secure your high rankings, you should keep reading parts 2 & 3 of my SEO series.
+Also read part 4, so you can get set-up with the proper tracking tools.

 **For those that will have a harder time with SEO**, I suggest you read Part 2 & 3 of my SEO Basics series.
 That’s because Part 2 will give you a foundation for SEO success, but Part 3 will give you the steps to grow past your foundation.